slowproj/slowdash/docs/QuickTour.md

 ```

 #### Docker-Compose
-Create a `docker-compose.yaml` file at the project directory
+Create a `docker-compose.yaml` file in the project directory
 ```yaml
 version: '3'